v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 * Algebraic
 * Differential
-* Constant (that is their value is assigned by fixing the number of degrees of freedom)
+* Constant (that is their value is assigned by fixing the number of degrees of freedom - DOF)

-The process of defining variables is two-fold:
+Again, variables are defined in two phases:

 * Declaring a variable in the model
-* Initialize it (by assigning its value or setting an initial condition) in the simulation
+* Initialising it (by assigning its value or setting an initial condition) in the simulation

 Declaring variables
 ~~~~~~~~~~~~~~~~~~~